quinnoaks/layout_test_review/README.md

-# _Layout Test Review - Introduction to Programming_
+# _ Layout Test Review - Introduction to Programming _

-##### _Using HTML and CSS to manipulate the layout of a webpage to match a sample page given us, 9/18/2015_
+##### _ Using HTML and CSS to manipulate the layout of a webpage to match a sample page given us, 9/18/2015 _

-#### By _**Quinn Oaks**_
+#### By _ **Quinn Oaks** _

 ## Description

-_Using HTML and CSS to manipulate the layout of a webpage to match a sample page given to us.
+_ Using HTML and CSS to manipulate the layout of a webpage to match a sample page given to us.
 Includes to rows and two columns, all of multiple colors.
 Used CSS to style the page to match the sample.
-Current webpage layout is static._
+Current webpage layout is static. _

 ## Setup

-* _Click on this GH Page link - _
+* _ Click on this GH Page link - quinnoaks.github.io/layout_test_review _
-* _View the page in multiple size browsers._
+* _ View the page in multiple size browsers. _

-_There are no dependencies to view this webpage, other than a newer web browser._
+_ There are no dependencies to view this webpage, other than a newer web browser. _

 ## Technologies Used

-_HTML and CSS_
+_ HTML and CSS _

 ### Legal